How to Find and Remove Malware on Your Android Device

 Safe mode allows you to turn off any third-party apps and services, giving you a chance to disable malware as well.

-Steps to enter the safe mode can differ for different device models but the most frequent steps are as follows.
-If these don’t work for your device, then check out the manufacturer guide.
+Steps to enter the safe mode can vary for different device models, but the most common ones are these:

 - Press and hold the power button until you see the Power off option